sergesyrota/hvac-zoning/server2/README.md

 Supported parameters:

- * minAirflow: minimum airflow units the system should have open at any given time.
+ * min_airflow: minimum airflow units the system should have open at any given time.
 Arbitrary unit of measure, just has to be consistent with airflow parameter for each zone.
 When desired vent state leads to lower than minAirflow, we first try to open up non-master zones, then master zone to reach desired minAirflow parameter.
+ * state_expiration: Number of seconds since last state update to consider saved state no longer valid (e.g. when some parts of the system are not working, need to discard everything we thought we knew about the system)
+ * override_activate_time: number of seconds system needs to be working without interruption before enabling master zone override functionality.
+This need to be long enough for the schedule to reset temperatures, if some override was applied and not reset.

 Sample configuration for 1 zone: